BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### RESULTS
 * Detailed understanding of attack scenarios against business logic
 * Prioritized development effort for security features based on likely attacks
-* More educated decisionmaking for tradeoffs between features and security efforts
+* More educated decision-making for tradeoffs between features and security efforts
 * Stakeholders that can better avoid functional requirements that inherently have security flaws

 ##### SUCCESS METRICS